 Unlike a holiday, travelling gives us the ability to learn more about a country by truly understanding the locals and embracing their culture.
 People might travel by backpacking for several months, whereas others implement a work and travel lifestyle.
 I chose to live in Australia for two years by adopting a nomadic lifestyle.
 What does this mean?
 I don’t have a specific home in Australia and lived out of a backpack.
 I have never stayed in one place for longer than three months, but instead, I have used the last two years to work in different parts of the country and then used that money to travel again.
 I have often resorted to living in less than luxurious circumstances, such as sleeping in the back of my car, on sofas, in fourteen bed dorms and free campsites with no amenities.
 This alternative way of living will allow anyone to incorporate a very minimalistic and cheaper lifestyle which means you can afford to travel for longer periods of time.

 The fear and challenge of travelling on your own can be daunting.
 However, it has been one of the best decisions I have ever made!
 Although scary at first, you really don’t need someone by your side; the independence you gain is so rewarding.
 Personal growth and newfound confidence comes from travelling solo as you have only but yourself to rely on to plan and make every decision – you soon become amazed by your own capabilities.
 These are all attributes that would never have been achieved by staying at home.
 On a day-to-day basis we unknowingly conform and compromise ourselves, often rendering our own happiness to please others.
 As a solo backpacker, you are able to put you first.
 I don’t imply this as a means to be selfish and escape responsibilities, but instead it teaches you more about your self-worth and value.
 Travelling solo enables you to choose your own path and live a life that you consider to be fulfilling.
 If you start to feel unhappy, having no obligation to remain in that location means you have the power to move on.
 This is extremely liberating and having such freedom is the foundation of a nomadic lifestyle.
 Additionally, being by yourself forces you to talk and meet new people.
-Hostels are a great way to meet fellow travellers and the friendships made are often lifelong.
+A great way to meet fellow travellers is by Rooms in the City and the friendships made are often lifelong.
 The travelling community is special as you find yourself constantly surrounded by like-minded people to talk to and share experiences with.
 In reality, you are never truly alone.
 It is also important to acknowledge that sometimes you do fail to make any friends, but you quickly learn how to enjoy your own company and have the self-assurance in being alone.

 I consider Gibraltar a fortunate and great place to live.
 However, it has become apparent through travelling that we live a very comfortable and sheltered manner.
 This can make the rest of the world seem like a much scarier place and in turn makes it harder to leave as a solo backpacker.
 Learning about different cultures and how the world functions beyond our home walls is important as it provides the gateway in being more consciously aware and open minded.
 At times I have missed home, but during those moments it is crucial to remember why you initially chose to travel and reflect on everything you have experienced by being away.